jinalpatel1210/CoLD_Enhancement/README.md

 ---

-## Acknowledgements
+# Acknowledgements

-This work is based on the original **CoLD** framework proposed by the authors of the NDSS 2026 paper.
+This work is built upon the original **CoLD** framework proposed by the authors of the NDSS 2026 paper.

-The enhancements implemented in this repository focus on improving the label recovery stage while preserving the original collaborative denoising pipeline.
+We sincerely acknowledge the original authors for making their implementation publicly available.

+The proposed **CoLD++** framework extends the original work through a selective label recovery mechanism that performs label correction instead of permanently removing noisy samples.

+---

+# License

+This project follows the same license as the original CoLD repository.